AccessibilityLab/SoundModVR/README.md

 <details><summary><b>Implementation Steps:</b></summary>

-1. *Instantiate a ball (or other grabbable object of your choice) in the Scene, and attach **LiveListenHelperManager** Scritp to the ball/object.*
+1. *Instantiate a ball (or other grabbable object of your choice) in the Scene, and attach **LiveListenHelperManager** Script to the ball/object.*
 2. *Add all the **AudioSources** to be affected by the Live Listen Helper feature to the `AudioSourceList` field.*
 3. *Add an **Audio Listener** to this ball/object.*
 4. *Change the `Cutoff` field if needed.*